 - (A) Depending upon the applicable situation, SBS, or the Agency or Design Professional, will prepare the construction contract and after execution by the contractor and Agency, the original and five (5) copies shall be forward to the Construction Section for review and approval.
-For projects under the administration of the Design Professional, a CD Rom shall be submitted with the following information: a copy of the documents issued for bids including all addenda and negotiated changes; and a copy of all correspondence relating to the project including but not limited to plan reviews submittals and responses from SBS.
-Copies of all bonds, insurance certificates, proof of advertising, disclosure forms and documents pursuant to EO 98-04, and bid tabulation shall accompany the contract.
+For projects under the administration of the Design Professional, the following information shall be submitted: a copy of the documents issued for bids including all addenda and negotiated changes; and a copy of all correspondence relating to the project including but not limited to change orders, plan reviews submittals and responses from SBS; Copies of all bonds, insurance certificates, proof of advertising, disclosure forms and documents pursuant to EO 98-04, and bid tabulation shall accompany the contract.
 The Construction Section will review and approve or disapprove all construction contracts, unless exempted by law or regulation.
 When approved, the SBS contract number shall be assigned.
-The SBS' contract number shall be used in pay requests, payments, correspondence, etc., pertaining to the contract. - (B) The Construction Section will retain two (2) copies for the project file; the original and remaining two copies will be forwarded to the Agency where the original will be retained, one copy sent to the Design Professional and the other copy to the contractor.
+The SBS' contract number shall be used in pay requests, payments, correspondence, etc., pertaining to the contract. - (B) The Construction Section will retain two (2) copies for the project file; the original and remaining three (3) copies will be forwarded to the Agency where the original will be retained, and the copies will be forwarded onto the Agency project coordinator, the design professional and the contractor.
 The Design Professional or the Construction Section as appropriate shall issue a notice to proceed.
 Within ten (10) days after the decision to proceed, the general contractor shall submit a complete breakdown of the project cost (schedule of values) to the Design Professional who in turn shall provide such to the Construction Section.
-No payment shall be made to the contractor until the breakdown of project costs is provided. - (C) The SBS construction project file shall contain copies of bonds, contracts, certified bid tabulation, insurance certificates, Design Professional agreements, proof of advertising prior to processing of payment requests and the applicable disclosure forms and documents pursuant to EO98-04.
+No payment shall be made to the contractor until the breakdown of project costs is provided. - (C) The SBS construction project file shall contain copies of bonds, contracts, certified bid tabulation, insurance certificates, Design Professional agreements, proof of advertising, processing of final payment requests and the applicable disclosure forms and documents pursuant to EO98-04.
 Documentation reflecting justification shall also be contained in the project file if the contract was made pursuant to sole source or emergency procedures. - (D) Refer also to §§ 4-315, 4-503.
 Refer to §4-401 for information regarding contract change orders.